 Ucluelet is such a beautiful area and so there are many different techniques depending on which area you choose to fish for the day.
 This is a good match for a competitive fisherman.
 But to Andrew, guiding is so much more to me then going out and catching fish.
 He loves meeting people from all over the world and entertaining them as they are on the hunt for the years catch of salmon and halibut.
 Andrew works very hard to make sure your trip is worth the wait.

 Sam VandervalkSam is the owner of Salmon Eye Charters and is thrilled to have such great guides working with him.
 Having a skilled team creates the perfect environment to ensure every boat produces fish and, at the same time, leaves clients happy.
 Sam is one of the primary contacts for Salmon Eye Charters, so chances are you will talk to him when booking your trip.
-He has been guiding for 20 years, 14 as the owner of Salmon Eye Charters.
+He doesn't guide much anymore but you may see him around the office.

 You may have seen Sam on the Outdoor Channel or heard him on the radio talking about salmon fishing in British Columbia.
 With experienced guides, safe and comfortable boats, the best accommodation for your money, and a quality vacuum-packed product to take home with you, Sam is committed to keeping Salmon Eye Charters as one of the top sport fishing tour companies out there.